evoingram/html5Video/howto/HTML5VideoPlayer.md

 - All SVGs were downloaded from Pixabay and are in Creative Commons, so you are free to do w/e with them.
 They are not mine.
 - The button template files are created by me, but you are free to do whatever with it.
 It's just a base you can use to start making a button, although of course you don't have to use it if you don't want to.

+## What You Need

+- your favorite coding editor
+- photo editing software (making buttons, nothing major)

 ## Directions for Creating HTML5 Video Player